What Is Email Marketing: Everything You Need to Know

 3. Ability to create automations

-Automating your email marketing is also essential if you want to free up your time to do other work.
+Automating your email marketing is essential if you want to free up your time to do other work.
 This is the only way to scale your efforts.
-Without this ability, you’ll be stuck spending your time sending emails manually and you won’t have enough time to work on more important tasks.
+Without automation, you’ll be stuck spending your time sending emails manually and you won’t have enough time to work on more important tasks.

 12 Different Types of Marketing Emails